Your activity may include some or all steps below, depending on the capacity of the LDAT and partner community organisations.

 The object of this Act is to:

-1) a) To contribute to minimising harm arising from the misuse and abuse of alcohol, including by:
+1) a) To contribute to minimising harm arising from the use of alcohol, including by:

 b) To facilitate the development of a diversity of licensed facilities reflecting community expectations